Wounded Warrior Project

 Wounded Warrior Project (WWP) is an American charity and veterans service organization that operates as a nonprofit 501(c)(3).
 WWP offers a variety of programs, services and events for wounded veterans who incurred a physical or mental injury, illnesses, or co-incident to their military service on or after September 11, 2001.
 Military family members and caregivers are also eligible for WWP programs.

 As of August 22, 2021, WWP served 157,975 registered alumni and 40,520 registered family support members.
 Since its formation, the organization has partnered with several charities they deem community partners, including the American Red Cross, Resounding Joy, a music therapy group in California, and Operation Homefront.
 In July 2022, WWP partnered with a total of twenty-eight veteran service organizations who collectively received grants totalling over $5.9 million.
 WWP has also previously provided a year-long Track program, which helped veterans transition to college and the workplace.

 WWP allocates 71 percent of its revenue to programs and services for wounded veterans and their families, and the remaining balance pays to support those programs.

 WWP is recognized under the Combined Federal Campaign (CFC) workplace giving program of the federal government of the United States with CFC #11425.

+In October 2025, the number of WWP registered members reached 300,000.